SmartBear/soapui-raml-plugin/README.md

 This repository contains source code for the RAML plugin for ReadyAPI.
 Use this plugin to:

-- Import RAML files to SoapUI to test your REST APIs
+- Import RAML files to ReadyAPI to test your REST APIs
-- Generate a REST Mock Service for the RAML file being imported
+- Generate a REST Virtual Service for the RAML file being imported
-- Update an existing REST Service in SoapUI from a RAML file
+- Update an existing REST Service in ReadyAPI from a RAML file
-- Generate a RAML file for any REST API defined in SoapUI
+- Generate a RAML file for any REST API defined in ReadyAPI

-For detailed information, please visit the following page:<br/>[http://olensmar.blogspot.se/2013/12/a-raml-apihub-plugin-for-soapui.html](http://olensmar.blogspot.se/2013/12/a-raml-apihub-plugin-for-soapui.html).

 ## Plugin info